Dr Piers Townsend

 Fundamentally, our ever-evolving world is continuously faced with new challenges to solve.
 I believe that interdisciplinarity and collaboration are vital in solving the next generation of scientific problems, and it is with this ethos that I pursue my work.

 Since the start of my research career, my work has largely been focused on the use of computational chemistry in predictive toxicology.
-As a result of my PhD work, numerous first-author publications in internationally recognised, peer-reviewed journals were produced.
 I thoroughly enjoy the experience of working with other people, and the process of interdisciplinary collaboration.
 From this enjoyment, I have contributed to a number of publications across a range of disciplines including toxicology, machine learning, molecular modelling and environmental science.
-If you would like to collaborate, please do reach out; I would love to hear from you.

 Area of expertise